Ooh-ooh, ooh-ooh, ooh-ooh wee,

 - Biography of Clement Clarke Moore by Samuel White Patterson, courtesy of Hathi Trust Digital Library

-Deal-Breaker #1: Insufficient Total Words.
 "A Visit from St. Nicholas" contains 542 words.
 That job would have seriously overworked Henry Livingston, Jr., who almost never wrote poems that long.
-Table 13.1 on pages 65-67 of Who Wrote The Night Before Christmas? by MacDonald P. Jackson gives counts of "Total Words" in poems attributed to Henry Livingston, Jr. Jackson's table already excludes eleven poems of less than 100 lines.
-Only ten of fifty-four listed exceed 300 lines.
-Only six poems attributed to Henry Livingston, Jr. exceed 400 lines.
-Two of these longer poems, the 1803 and 1819 Carrier Addresses, are probably not Henry Livingston, Jr. anyway.
+Table 13.1 on pages 65-67 of Who Wrote The Night Before Christmas? by MacDonald P. Jackson gives counts of "Total Words" in poems attributed to Henry Livingston, Jr. Jackson's table already excludes eleven poems of less than 100 words.
+Only ten of fifty-four listed exceed 300 words.
+Only six poems attributed to Henry Livingston, Jr. exceed 400 words.
+Two of these longer poems, the 1803 and 1819 Carrier Addresses, are probably not by Henry Livingston, Jr. anyway.
 Isaac Mitchell of the Political Barometer most likely wrote the 1803 Carrier Address for the newspaper that he edited and co-founded.
-The 1819 Carrier Address features words that Livingston never understood how to use properly, including two instances of the conventionally poetic word "ere."
+The 1819 Carrier Address in the Poughkeepsie Journal features words that Livingston never understood how to use properly, including two instances of the conventionally poetic word "ere."
 Drop the two Carrier Addresses of doubtful authorship and we're left with two bland fables, one talking gold coin ("American Eagle"), and the playful verse-letter to his brother Beekman, about as good as Livingston ever gets in verse.